vmware/ansible-collection-alb/docs/avi_controllerproperties.rst

                   - I.e.
                 </div>
                                 <div style="font-size: small">
-                  - The systemreport will be rotated and the reports don't exceed the threshold.
+                  - The systemreport will be rotated and the reports dont exceed the threshold.
                 </div>
                                 <div style="font-size: small">
                   - Allowed values are 5-50.